nautilus-cyberneering/chinese-ideographs/documentation/Governance.md

 ## Decision-Making Process

 The benevolent dictatorship model does not need a formal conflict resolution process, since the project lead’s word is final.
-If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions by checking the email archives, and either uphold or reverse them
+If the community chooses to question the wisdom of the actions of a committer, the project lead can review their decisions by checking the email archives, and either uphold or reverse them.